DCC-EX/Support-Doc/Process-Doc/DCC-EX Release Plan v1-Draft-D.md

 - **xx** - is a number after the suffix that indicates that the number of times the product has entered this test phase

-- **Note:** **Testing Suffix Numbers** shall start with the Number 1 added to the end of the **Suffix**.
+   **Note:** **Testing Suffix Numbers** shall start with the number 1 added to the end of the **Suffix**.
 This number will be incremented whenever that particular test phase must be rerun with an improved version of the software.

+   **Note:** **Testing Suffix Numbers** shall start with the number 1 added to the end of the **Suffix**.
+This number will be incremented whenever that particular test phase must be rerun with an improved version of the software.

-Examples of this are shown below:
+**Examples** of this are shown below:

 - **v1.2.4-Alpha-1**
 - **V2.1.2-Beta-3**

 ## Software Product Version Numbering and Test Phase